-Generally, the optimum season is a short two months in May and June, with the possibility of some July days, though the season may be extended or reduced according to the depth of the snowpack and/or recent local rains.
-The creek will run very low in dry winter years.
+Generally, the optimum season is a short four or less months in April through July, though the season may be extended or reduced according to the depth of the winter snow pack and/or recent local rains.
+The river will run very low in dry winter years.

-Numerous commercial outfitters offer rentals, shuttles, guided trips and/or river information for the Piedra River.
+Numerous commercial outfitters offer rentals, shuttles, guided trips and/or river information for the San Juan River.

 With no practical access between Pagosa Springs Visitor Center and Trujillo Bridge the San Juan River leaves "urban life" behind for a short trip through a wide valley leading to Mesa Canyon just south of Pagosa Springs.
 From the start you will encounter Class III- rapids, but there is a lot of space between them and recovery is generally easy, though the water will be cold, so prepare for a swim and hope all you get is splashed.
 This reach is much easier and more relaxed than the reach above, and though Trujillo Road closely parallels the river part of the way it is so lightly traveled that you might not even know it is there.
 The canyon itself is gorgeous with banks line with juniper, pinion and ponderosa pines that are home to various raptors such as eagles and hawks (Rodan was believed to have summered here.)